reflectivity/orsopy/orsopy/fileio/specification.md

     #       unit:        angstrom
     #       description: wavelength

-In case there are various data sets in one file, the first one can be given an identifier with the optional line
+If there are multiple data sets in one file, the first one can be given an identifier with the optional line:

     # data_set: <identifier>